gilbert-neuner/decentralized-federated-learning/README.md

 February: submitted Written Qualifying Exam

-Ongoing: rewriting my code in Python (for the WQE I used R)
+Ongoing: rewriting my code in Python (the code for the WQE is in R)

-For a summary of what I am currently working on and how the WQE relates to it, see roadmap.pdf
+For the overarching framework, see roadmap.pdf